Blood Cancer Types

 Leukemia

 Leukemia is a type of cancer that usually forms in blood cells or bone marrow.
 In most cases, leukemia forms in white blood cells, which help the body fight infections.
 When they grow out of control, leukemia cells crowd out healthy cells, making it hard for the body to control bleeding and fight infections.
-Leukemia types include:
+Common leukemia types include:

 Myeloma